Croydon/blog/content/2024/04/interaction-in-virtual-and-augmented-reality-project.md

 Due to time constraints, I could only perform the pre-study and actual study with a small mount of people.

+the raw data of all results can be found in the [study data repository](https://github.com/Croydon/tuda-vr-parkour-study).

 #### Pre-Study

 For the pre-study, participants were given an implementation that had a very different locomotion method, no cyber-sickness reduction method and the interaction was done directly by the controllers, without the portals or other more complex things.

 I had two participants (P1, P2), both male, being 29 and 27 years old (average: 28), that have rated their pre-existing experience on a scale from `1 - very inexperiened` to `5 - very experienced`, with a `2` and `1` respectively.

 TODO